Most interesting landmarks of Tunisia

 - Ksar Hadada – Tataouine.
 Communal building – typical Berber storage capacity for grain.

 - Ksar Ouled Soltane – Tataouine.
 Fortified granary, typical for Tunisia and Libya, constructed in the 15th – 19th century.
 Such communal Berber granaries were built in order to protect the food supplies from raids.

 - Théâtre municipal de Tunis – Tunis.
 Large theater, beautiful building constructed in Art Noveau style.
 Initially built in 1902 and extended in 1911.

 - Tophet of Salammbó – Tunis, Carthage.
 Punic sanctuary and necropolis of children which was in use in 730 BC – 146 AD.
 It is considered that this was the site where children were sacrificed by Carthagians.
 Now it is located under a later, Roman built vault.

 - Medieval cities and towns.
-Tunisia has some of the best preserved and interesting medieval cities in Arab world, such as the old cities (medinas) of Tunis, Sfax and Sousse.
+Tunisia has some of the best-preserved and interesting medieval cities in the Arab world, such as the old cities (medinas) of Tunis, Sfax and Sousse.

 Featured: Ancient Carthage

 There is little left of the ancient metropolis of Mediterranean – Carthage.
 Here and there among the buildings in the eastern suburbs of Tunis are seen unsighty ruins of Roman structures and rare remnants of Carthagian culture.
 It is hard to believe that this was the center of power in Mediterranean region, main rival of Rome.